isomerpages/nyp-sirs/_digital-programmes/3m-setup-an-online-business.md

     - Identify customer service best practices
     - How to provide after-sales services

-<b>4.
-Practical Hands-on Session on Shopmatic</b>
+4. Practical Hands-on Session on Shopmatic

-    - Set up your Shopmatic account
+    1. Set up your Shopmatic account
-    - Build your e-commerce website
+    2. Build your e-commerce website
-    - Listing your products</li>
+    3. Listing your products
-    - Learn about fulfilment and payment options
+    4. Learn about fulfilment and payment options

 <h4>Duration</h4>
 <p>2 Days (15 hours)</p>